 A plant guild is a little landscape created by a gardener around a single tree.
 Cherry tree guilds use a cherry tree as the centerpiece of the planting area.
-You fill out the guild with understory plants that improve the soil, manipulate insects or otherwise increase your fruit yields.
+You fill out the guild with understory plants that improve the soil, manipulate insects, or otherwise increase your fruit yields.
 For more information about cherry tree plant guilds, read on.

 Purpose of a Cherry Tree Plant Guild

 Think of creating a cherry tree plant guild as a polyculture technique.
 It allows you to plan and plant an entire natural, useful landscape using one tree as the focal point.
 The guild starts with the cherry tree, then encompasses other plant species.
 You select each additional species for a specific reason that makes it beneficial to the other plants in the guild.
 Holistically minded gardeners love the concept of cherry tree guilds.
 The idea of planning an entire landscape of plants that work together and cooperatively is appealing.
 And the results of planting around cherry guilds are rewarding.
 Since the plants complement each other, there is less maintenance work.
 Cherry tree plant guilds also optimize space, produce more diverse food gardens, and reduce the need for fertilizers and pesticides.

 How to Grow a Cherry Tree Guild